vippsas/vipps-partner/partner-documentation-template.md

 # Configuration of Vipps on our (the partner) side

-**Please note: Describe in detail, with screenshots, etc how to configure Vipps.**
+**ℹ️Please note: Describe in detail, with screenshots, etc how to configure Vipps.**

 # Questions

 Please contact us and we will help as soon as possible.
 We will contact Vipps if needed, so you should not contact Vipps directly.

-**Please note: Add partner name, address, website, phone, email, etc here.**
+**ℹ️Please note: Add partner name, address, website, phone, email, etc here.**